dkarthe/webjeda-blog/_posts/2016-01-20-how-to-add-share-buttons-to-jekyll.md

 ## How to add a share bar?

-Adding a sharebar is really easy using services like **ShareThis** or **AddtoAny**.
+Adding a share bar is really easy using services like **ShareThis** or **AddtoAny**.
 They are good.
 They provide decent buttons with share count.
-This is what I recommend if you just want a sharebar and you don't care about your website loading speed.
+This is what I recommend if you just want a share bar and you don't care about your website loading speed.
 I have used ShareThis before and the problem was that it loads a lot of JavaScript files which will slow down the website.

 I can always ```defer``` javascript loading but the files that are loaded by ShareThis are remote.
-So I don't even have an option to add ```defer``` or ```async```.
+So I don't even have the option to add ```defer``` or ```async```.
 So I thought of saving the remote ```Js``` files to my local directory and call it from there!
 That didn't work out very well as there were session variables used and they started to throw ```Js``` errors.

 Now I had to make a decision whether to use it or make one for myself.
 I thought why not make one!
 I will have the complete design control.
 So I chose to design it myself.